Sirlamb/COMP4321/readme.txt

 pip install -r requirements.txt

 To execute the program
-Down and unzip the folder comp4321
+Download and unzip the folder comp4321
 First run webcrawl_final.py to generate the database file and prepare the Web interface Use http://127.0.0.1:5000 to enter the web interface Enter the search query into the text box and press enter for search